mwgabby-li/Mab/ReadMe.md

 ### Arrays

 Arrays in Mab are indexed from element one, not zero.
+A feature to allow offset-indexing is on the roadmap.

 Mab is done this way because unifying the count and index of things is more natural and less confusing.